zukunft/zukunft.com/docs/llm/pending_prio_2.md

 # pending prio 2

+## data validation

+create a /test/json_validation.php script that loops over all files in src/main/resources/messages and src/test/resources/import (even new files so use dir command not a file const array) and perform the json validation checks that already exists and report issues in /docs/json_findings.md

+## code cleanup

 ### the user_message of a request — what is left

 the rule (docs/llm/coding.md, docs/llm/state-and-messages.md): outside tests the user_message is